 Aloe vera has a variety of skin benefits, but you may have only ever used it as a soothing sunburn treatment.
-With summer in the rearview mirror, we were curious to find out if that tub of aloe we have left over could also work as an effective facial moisturizer.
-Read on to find out.
+With summer fast approaching, we were curious to find out if that tub of aloe we have in preparation could also work as an effective facial moisturizer.

 Aloe vera is a succulent plant species rich in antioxidants and antibacterial properties.
 It’s used in tons of skin care products for its healing, soothing, and hydrating effects.